 10 Great Online AP Courses

 Below I've compiled a list of some of the best online AP courses.
 Ideally I would be able to provide an option for every AP, but unfortunately, some APs have very few online options (if any).
 That is why, as you may notice, there are some popular AP courses like Calculus and English Language that do not appear on the list below.

 AP US History

-AP US History from the UC system’s Scout program - Students like the material, the pace, and the focus on AP exam prep.
+Students like the material, the pace, and the focus on AP exam prep.
 Multimedia lessons are praised for being engaging, and assessments and assignments are full of variety, which keeps things interesting.
-Students appreciated the consistent pace of the assignments.
-A special bonus is that the end of the course involves an AP workshop with study strategies, practice AP exams, etc. This is also one of the cheaper online AP course providers, and it’s discounted for CA students.
+Students appreciate the consistent pace of the assignments.
+A special bonus is that the end of the course involves an AP workshop with study strategies, practice AP exams, etc. This is also one of the cheaper online AP course providers, and it's discounted for CA students.

 AP Art History

-AP Art History from the Florida Virtual School - Students appreciate that the course spends so much time on non-European art.
-The enjoy the interactive gallery format and find that they easily retain the material because it is presented so engagingly.
-They appreciate that the class content is not overly difficult, but they still feel prepared for the AP exam.
+Students appreciate that the course spends so much time on non-European art.
+The interactive gallery format is engaging and helps you retain the material.
+Finally, the class content is not overly difficult, but students still feel prepared for the AP exam.

 AP Human Geography